-We continued our Everyone's Business programme to tackle knife crime and serious youth violence and were awarded a second year of funding from the Mayor's Violence Reduction Unit.
+We completed the pilot of our Everyone's Business programme to tackle knife crime and serious youth violence and funded by the Mayor's Violence Reduction Unit.
 The Lottery funded Reducing Isolation programme was found to be very popular during periods of lockdown, and we successfully navigated ways to take activities to on-line and remote delivery.